-These memories are dedicated to the wonderful Syrian people who are going through a difficult time, with the hope that they will soon come back to smile.
+These memories are dedicated to the wonderful Syrian people going through a difficult time, hoping that they will soon come back to smile.
 During our trip, we visited and discovered the beauty of the Syrian Unesco Heritage monuments that, unfortunately, are in danger because of the civil war.
-Damascus and the surrounding area have left their traces of ancient Romans, Byzantines, Ommayads, Christian Crusades and among the highest expressions of Sunni Arab civilisation.
+Damascus and the surrounding area have left their traces of ancient Romans, Byzantines, Ommayads, Christian Crusades, and Sunni Arab civilisation’s highest expressions.
 Ancient enemies who are now united by the danger of disappearing into the sand their most precious legacies.
-The most important and beautiful sites of the Middle East and Unesco World heritage site you could see crossing the country were: the citadel of Aleppo, the site of Palmira, the Castle of Saladino, the city of Bosra and the Krak des Chevaliers.
-Walking through these ancient cities and fortresses, crossing walls, bridges, stables, hammams, towers, vaults, arches, colonnades, theatres, is something fascinating and unique.
-Since nowadays we no longer have the opportunity to visit these magnificent monuments, we would like to share our fantastic experience throughout the pictures that, more than anything else, could describe the charm of this country.
+The most important and beautiful sites of the Middle East and Unesco World heritage site you could see crossing the country were: the citadel of Aleppo, the city of Palmira, the Castle of Saladino, the city of Bosra and the Krak des Chevaliers.
+Walking through these ancient cities and fortresses, crossing walls, bridges, stables, hammams, towers, vaults, arches, colonnades, and theatres was fascinating and unique.
+Since we no longer have the opportunity to visit these magnificent monuments, we would like to share our fantastic experience throughout the pictures that, more than anything else, could describe the charm of this country.

 The Citadel of Aleppo or Al Qal’a, located in the centre of the old town on a hillside, is a fortified medieval palace considered to be one of the oldest and largest castles in the world (Unesco heritage since 1986).